Respiro

 • 400 ppm of CO must be present for 4-15 minutes must be present before it will alarm

-• When homeowners were asked what they would do if their CO detector alarm activated while they were at home, the overwhelming response we received was that they would "remove the batteries."
-Doing this would restart the detector's timer, .
+• When homeowners were asked what they would do if their CO detector alarm activated while they were at home, the overwhelming response we received was that they would "remove the batteries", which in theory, restarts the detector's timer.

-• CO detector manuals we reviewed stated that the detector should be tested weekly.
+• The CO detector manuals we reviewed stated that the detector should be tested weekly.

-• Many fire districts will have the occupants evacuate a building if the instantaneous CO level reading on their CO monitor is 35 ppm.
+• Many fire districts will have the occupants evacuate their building if their professional CO monitor reads 35 ppm or less.
 The Maryland Fire and Rescue Institute advises that homeowners should leave their homes immediately and stay out until repairs are made if CO levels are above 10 ppm.

-• It's not just large levels of CO that cause death.
-People can be poisoned by small amounts of CO over a long period of time.
+• People can be poisoned by small amounts of CO over a long period of time.

 • Exposure to low levels of CO can produce symptoms that mimic many common symptoms such as having a cold or flu, including headaches, fatigue, shortness of breath, nausea, and dizziness.